UNSW-ZZSC9020/GitHub/README.md

 `git merge [target]` # Merge the target branch into current

 Note: A successful merge automatically uses the commits from the source branch.
-This means that the commits have already been made, you just need to push these to the server (git push)
+This means that the commits have already been made.
+You just need to push these to the server (git push)

 1. Switch back to the master branch using one of the commands from the above section
 2. Merge in the changes you made in the other branch